KhartesViewer/khartes/README.md

 The `File / Create volume from TIFF files...` menu item brings up a dialog box where you can specify the TIFF files you want to include in your data volume, as well as the x and y ranges of the pixels within the TIFF images.
-A status bar at the bottom of
+A status bar at the bottom of the dialog box shows how large the resulting data volume will be in gigabytes.
-the dialog box shows how large the resulting data volume will be in gigabytes.  **Be aware that every time you run khartes, the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.**
+**Be aware that every time you run khartes, the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.**

 The first step, of course, is to find your TIFF files.
-If your tiff files are in a `.volpkg` directory, you can find them under the `volumes` sub-directory.
+If your TIFF files are in a `.volpkg` directory, you can find them under the `volumes` sub-directory.
-Use
-the file selector in the TIFF loader dialog box to locate the *directory* that contains all the TIFF files.
+Use the file selector in the TIFF loader dialog box to locate the *directory* that contains all the TIFF files.
 Once you double-click on the *directory* name (not on the individual TIFF files inside that directory), the TIFF loader